deebuls/devblog/2020-05-21-Explanation-Learning-DatasetShift.md

 Dataset shift is still an unsolved problems when it comes to deploying learning models "in the wild".

-There are 2 different categoris of dataset shift
+There are 2 different categories of dataset shift
 * Co-variate shift
 * label shift